SokolovRV/java-telegrambot/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
 name: Improvement request
-about: Improvement request
+about: Suggest an improvement for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---